input-output-hk/ouroboros-high-assurance/praos-design-decisions.md

 does not define how this is done, so we assume that it simply means applying all transactions in the block to the stake distribution.

+## Chains

+In regards to the validity of chains, it is important to point out that there is a mismatch between the earlier paper used for our specification and the latest version: In the former, chains that include blocks with slots in the future are not rejected but pruned accordingly, whereas in the later such chains should be rejected.

+On the other hand, regarding the chain extension procedure, there is an improvement in the latest version of the paper: The hash value of the tip of the current best chain, called 'state', is computed on the fly only when constructing a new block; whereas in the earlier paper this state is kept internally and updated whenever a new local chain is adopted, as well as before a new block is difussed.

+Again, we may have to adapt our specification to cope with the above-mentioned changes.

 ## Functionality $\mathcal{F}^{\tau,r}\_{RLB}$ and subprotocol $\pi\_{RLB}$

 In the paper, the functionality $\mathcal{F}^{\tau,r}\_{RLB}$ models a